This post contains affiliate links.

 Where to Stay in San Miguel de Allende

 The Rosewood Hotel and the unique L´Ôtel at Dôce18 Concept House are two of the top-rated hotels in San Miguel de Allende.
 Both have pools, restaurants, and free breakfast, and the Rosewood Hotel has a beautiful rooftop bar as well.

-We stayed in this beautiful Airbnb for five weeks and loved the traditional Mexican art and beautiful arched windows – if it’s avalable, I definitely recommend it as well!
+We stayed in this beautiful Airbnb for five weeks and loved the traditional Mexican art and beautiful arched windows – if it’s available, I definitely recommend it as well!

 Ready to go?

-Then, browse the complete Mexico Series for more insider tips on what to see, do, eat, drink, and discover in San Miguel de Allende and beyond.
+Or, plan the rest of your trip with the Mexico Series for more insider tips on what to see, do, eat, drink, and discover in the country!

 Like it?
 Pin it!

 Supporting small content creators makes the internet a better place.
 Thank you.